 Several factors are contributing to the population decline.
 First, there are estimated to be less than 100 breeding females, and that makes it difficult for the species to replace its dwindling numbers.
 This is especially challenging because many females only giving birth once every six years, instead of every three to four years, which was common in the past.

-According to a presentation given at the New England Fishery Management Council Meeting in Rhode Island in early December, if marine biologists and fishing companies can work together by changing shipping routes and improving fishing lines, there's a chance the right whales can be saved — but time is running out.
+According to a presentation given at the New England Fishery Management Council Meeting in Rhode Island in December 2017, if marine biologists and fishing companies can work together by changing shipping routes and improving fishing lines, there's a chance the right whales can be saved — but time is running out.